 “Effect of an eHealth Intervention on Older Adults’ Quality of Life and Health-related Outcomes: A Randomized Clinical Trial” [with David H. Gustafson, Rachel Kornfield, Marie-Louise Mares, Darcie C. Johnston, Olivia J. Cody, Ellie Fan Yang, Juwon Hwang, Jane E. Mahoney, John J. Curtin, and Dhavan V. Shah].
 2022.
 Journal of General Internal Medicine 37 (3): 521–530.

-“Moderation of Classic Social Psychological Effects by Demographics in the U.S. Adult Population: New Opportunities for Theoretical Advancement” [David S. Yeager, Jon A. Krosnick, Penny S. Visser, and Allyson L. Holbrook].
+“Moderation of Classic Social Psychological Effects by Demographics in the U.S. Adult Population: New Opportunities for Theoretical Advancement” [with David S. Yeager, Jon A. Krosnick, Penny S. Visser, and Allyson L. Holbrook].
 2019.
 Journal of Personality and Social Psychology 117 (6): e84–e99.

 “Nonparametric Ideal-Point Estimation and Inference.”
 2018.
 Political Analysis 26 (2): 131–146.